First published: 19 January 2021 @ 6:20 pm

 This article will give you the information you need on the differences and pros/cons of home ownership and home rental.
+Is it ultimately better to rent or own a home?

 There are many people who rent homes for several reasons.
 For some, they are renters by choice.
 They enjoy the freedom of renting and the separation from a mortgage or paying someone else’s property taxes.